 - 1/4 bunch Italian parsley, stems removed and lightly chopped

 Place pot on stove add turnip and potato, cover with water and add salt, bring to boil then to simmer.

 Simmer until both turnips and potato can have a bearing knife easily inserted, remove from water and let stand for 30 minutes.

 Medium dice both turnips and potato, place heavy bottom skillet on the stove and bring to medium heat.

-Add blended oil to the pan, followed by onion, saute for 3 minutes and add both tulips and potatoes, continue to cook until golden brown on all sides for 5-8 minutes.
+Add blended oil to the pan, followed by onion, saute for 3 minutes and add both turnips and potatoes, continue to cook until golden brown on all sides for 5-8 minutes.

 Add bacon fat and thyme to the pan, lower heat to very low and cook for 1 minute, add a small amount of kosher salt to season (may have salt remaining) and turn off heat completely.

 Stir in sour cream and parsley, taste for salt and add more if needed.